Every morning is the same rushed routine. My wife and I divide and conquer, hoping to get out of the house on time for school drop-off.

 But, for some parents, it’s just too darn much.

-Parents wearing pajamas to walk their kids the bus stop.
+Parents wearing pajamas to walk their kids to the bus stop.

 Parents wearing pajamas to walk their kids to school.